4′33″: The concept

-At the time, however, Cage felt that such a piece would be "incomprehensible in the Western context", and was reluctant to write it down: "I didn't wish it to appear, even to me, as something easy to do or as a joke.
+However, at the time of its conception, Cage felt that a fully silent piece would be incomprehensible, and was reluctant to write it down: "I didn't wish it to appear, even to me, as something easy to do or as a joke.
 I wanted to mean it utterly and be able to live with it."
 Painter Alfred Leslie recalls Cage presenting a "one-minute-of-silence talk" in front of a window during the late 1940s, while visiting Studio 35 at New York University.

-In 1951, Cage visited the anechoic chamber at Harvard University.
-An anechoic chamber is a room designed in such a way that the walls, ceiling and floor absorb all sounds made in the room, rather than reflecting them as echoes.
-Such a chamber is also externally sound-proofed.
-Cage entered the chamber expecting to hear silence, but he wrote later, "I heard two sounds, one high and one low.
-When I described them to the engineer in charge, he informed me that the high one was my nervous system in operation, the low one my blood in circulation."
-Cage had gone to a place where he expected total silence, and yet heard sound.
-"Until I die there will be sounds.
-And they will continue following my death.
-One need not fear about the future of music."
-The realization as he saw it of the impossibility of silence led to the composition of 4′33″.